GeekBrucy/mySnippets/AWS/Certificates/Notes/15_Container/15_01_Container_Overview.md

 # Docker vs. Virtual Machines

-- Docker is ”sort of” a virtualization technology, but not exactly
+- Docker is "sort of" a virtualization technology, but not exactly
 - Resources are shared with the host => many containers on one server

 # Docker Containers Management on AWS